 Philip Kennedy

-Pioneering neuroscientist who implanted the first long-term brain-computer interface electrode in a human patient in 1996, establishing the feasibility of chronic neural interfaces.
+Pioneering neuroscientist who implanted the first long-term intracortical brain-computer interface electrode in a human patient in 1996, establishing the feasibility of chronic neural interfaces and the foundational case for long-term BCI use.

 Background

-Philip R. Kennedy is a neuroscientist and entrepreneur who revolutionized brain-computer interface research through his invention of the neurotrophic electrode.
-While working at the Georgia Institute of Technology in the 1980s, Kennedy developed an innovative electrode design that could achieve long-term stable recordings from the brain.
-His vision was to create a brain-computer interface that would restore communication and control to people with severe paralysis, including those with locked-in syndrome.
+Philip R. Kennedy is a neuroscientist and entrepreneur who pioneered chronic intracortical brain-computer interface research through his invention of the neurotrophic electrode.
+While at the Georgia Institute of Technology in the 1980s, Kennedy developed a novel electrode design intended to achieve long-term stable recordings from the brain.
+His goal was to restore communication and control to people with severe paralysis, including locked-in syndrome.
 He founded Neural Signals, Inc. in 1987 to translate his electrode technology into clinical practice.

 Legacy